 Background information on IFS

-• All IFS-related is published in five primary languages: , English, Spanish, and Italian.
-IFS aims to provide comparability and for consumers throughout the supply chain and to reduce costs for suppliers and retailers.
+• All IFS-related information is published in five primary languages: , English, Spanish, French and Italian.
+IFS aims to provide comparability and transparency for consumers throughout the supply chain and to reduce costs for suppliers and retailers.
 These goals are implemented not only by the IFS team, but also by the IFS Board and the IFS Technical Committee (ITC).

 • 8 standards